We may earn money or products from the companies mentioned in this post.

 The hat perfectly coordinated with my mostly-thrifted outfit!
 I felt fabulous at our friends’ wedding celebration!
 I couldn’t help taking copious photos in the orchards overlooking Mt Hood in Oregon!

-What day!
-What a place!!
+What a day!
+What a place!